akvachan/CDS/README.md

 # CDS
 Custom Data Structures in C++

-Build and run the main file like so:
+Build and run the main file like so (only MacOS, Linux):
 `./run`